spoddutur/my-notes/solr2.md

 - Consider **`q=united states of america`** query with SynonymFilter having **`usa,america, united states of america`** entry.
 - **Tokenize before field analyzers**:  Now, if we tokenize i.e., split by whitespace before applying SynonymFilter, then **it will see 4 different tokens** ```united```, ```states```, ```of``` and ```america```.
 So, this way, SynonymFilter will not match any of these 4 tokens to any synonyms because it has synonym entry for ```united states of america``` as one single token.
 - **Tokenize after field analyzers:** If we apply SynonymFilter before tokenizer, then it'll see ```united states of america``` mention and **appropriately add its synonyms** ```usa``` and ```america``` to user query.
-- So, spliiting query into tokens before applying analysers will break some expected behaviours
+- So, splitting query into tokens before applying analysers will break some expected behaviours

 ### 2.5 Fix:
 Based on his query needs, user should be given control on whether tokenisation should happen before or after applying field analysers.
 For this purpose, as part of [SOLR-9185 change in Solr 6.5](https://lucene.apache.org/solr/guide/6_6/the-extended-dismax-query-parser.html#TheExtendedDisMaxQueryParser-ThesowParameter),  a parameter called ```sow a.k.a split-on-whitespace``` is introduced.